mandaarien/Jellyfinstats/README.md

 - GIF and Pixlet rendering are capped to 15 seconds of animation.
 - Maximum of **3 libraries** and **14 user avatars** displayed per run.
 - If there are more than 14 users, a random subset is shown.
+- User (Images) will only be shown, if the are PNG or JPEG on the server

 ## License